Donna Rice, MBA, RN, CDE, FAADE

 (Board Member, 2015-2019), TREASURER

 Judge Warren was appointed to the US Bankruptcy Court for the Eastern District of North Carolina in February 2014.
-Prior to his appointment, he was a partner in the Raleigh and Rocky Mount offices of Poyner Spruill LLP, where he concentrated his practice in the areas of bankruptcy and comercial law.
-Judge Warren received his Bachelor of Arts degree, cum laude, from Wake Forest University and his Juris Doctorate degree from Wake Forest University School of Law.
-He is a past Chair of the Bakruptcy La Section of the North Carolina Bar Association.
-He was recognized as a Tier 1 attorney in the Bankruptcy/Restructuring area for North Carolina by Chambers USA 2009-2013, and by Best Lawyers in America in Bankruptcy and Law Rights/Insolvency and Reorganization Law for 2013.
-Judge Warren is married to Keena Bartley, who was diangozed with type 1 diabetes at 18 months of age.
-They have a daugher, Ashley, age 24, and a son, McLean, age 20.
+Prior to his appointment, he was a partner in the Raleigh and Rocky Mount offices of Poyner Spruill LLP, where he concentrated his practice in the areas of bankruptcy and commercial law.
+Judge Warren received his Bachelor of Arts degree, cum laud, from Wake Forest University and his Juris Doctorate degree from the Wake Forest University School of Law.
+He has been a certified as a state and national specialist in business and consumer bankruptcy law since 1992.
+He is a former national president of Kappa Alpha Order, a college social fraternity with over 130 chapters, and currently is the chairman of FRMT, Ltd., a captive insurance company that insures 33 national fraternities.
+Judge Warren is married to Keena Bartley, who was diagnosed with type 1 diabetes at 18 months of age.
+They have a daughter, Ashley, age 27, and a son, McLean, age 24.
+He proudly professes himself to be a Type 3 diabetic as Keena's diabetes management partner.

 (Board Member, 2015-2018), SECRETARY